Saaka-y/Football-Team-Cards/README.md

 This project was built as a hands-on lab to practice basic DOM manipulation, event handling, and responsive design using plain HTML/CSS/JS.

+## ⚠️ Note

+The team name, coach, and player information used in this project are fictional and for learning/demo purposes only.